Canary CREST Program

-Canary Cancer Research Education Summer Training (CREST)
+Canary Cancer Research Education Summer Training (CREST) Program

-The Canary Center at Stanford is a research center dedicated to early cancer detection research.
-As part of our efforts to train the next generation of scientists.
-Canary Center interns will work in faculty labs for a 10-week internship in our state-of-the-art research facility.
-Each participant will be matched with a faculty, postdoctoral scholar, or senior scientist mentor who will help them craft a research project.
+The Canary Center at Stanford is a world-class research center dedicated to early cancer detection.
+To train the next generation of interdisciplinary scientists, we offer a unique summer research training opportunity for undergraduate students, namely, the Canary Cancer Research Education Summer Training (CREST) Program.
+Funded by the National Cancer Institute (NCI), the program offers a 10-week research experience in one of our state-of-the art labs.
+Each participant will be matched with a Faculty mentor who will help them craft a research project.
+Senior scientists and postdoctoral fellows will assist the Faculty in supervising and mentoring the students in the lab.
 The successful applicant can expect to work in a dynamic lab environment on challenging projects that involve a broad range of research techniques.
-The program also includes a series of weekly seminars on early cancer detection research, conducting scientific research, careers in science and the chance to interact with other interns.
-The program culminates with a research symposium, where students present individual talks or posters on their summer projects in front of their peers, faculty and lab mentors.
+Additionally, students will learn about the field of cancer early detection (from in vitro diagnostics to in vivo molecular imaging) through specially-designed short classroom sessions, as well as participate in professional development and career seminars.
+The program culminates with a Symposium, where students present individual posters on their research projects in front of their peers, faculty and lab mentors, and other Stanford scientists.

-Application open date: January 9, 2017
+Application open date: December 10, 2018

-Application due date: February 17, 2017 (late submissions will NOT be accepted)
+Application due date: February 1, 2019 (late submissions will NOT be accepted)

-Application review: March - April 2017
+Application review: February - March 2019

-Internship Period: June 12 – August 18, 2017
+Internship Period: June 17 – August 23, 2019

 Note: Only applications submitted online via this page will be accepted.
 Documents submitted via regular mail or e-mail will NOT be accepted.

 The online application will require submission of the following information: